rust-lang/book/nostarch/chapter13.md

 ```

 Note that there’s no longer a `println!` between the definition and the call of
-the `borrows_mutably` closure: when `borrows_mutably` is defined, it captures a
+the `borrows_mutably` closure: When `borrows_mutably` is defined, it captures a
 mutable reference to `list`.
 We don’t use the closure again after the closure
 is called, so the mutable borrow ends.
 Between the closure definition and the
-closure call, an immutable borrow to print isn’t allowed because no other
+closure call, an immutable borrow to print isn’t allowed, because no other
 borrows are allowed when there’s a mutable borrow.
 Try adding a `println!`
 there to see what error message you get!